hms-dbmi/pic-sure-all-in-one/README.md

 Use `Rollback PIC-SURE` only with an operator-reviewed `rollback-state.json`.
 Before running the job, stop httpd to freeze banner management writes, retag the chosen exact frontend rollback image as `hms-dbmi/pic-sure-frontend:LATEST`, and disable every Active or Scheduled targeted banner through the final Operations management API.
-With public httpd stopped, the Jenkins container can still reach the existing Gateway on the internal `picsure` Docker network at `http://gateway:8080`; send the normal authenticated management request through that path and do not put its token in the state file.
+With public httpd stopped, the Jenkins container can still reach the existing Gateway on the shared `picsure` Docker network at `http://gateway:8080`.
+Send the normal authenticated management request through that path and do not put its token in the state file.
 The state file attests those steps in this exact order and binds each exact local image tag to the image ID inspected during operator review:

 ```json
 {